OSSimulation/iOS-6-Simulator/README.md

-## Notes
-- ***THIS IS NOT AN EMULATOR AND DOES NOT RUN IPAs!*** For an actual iOS emulator, see [TouchHLE](https://github.com/touchHLE/touchHLE) or [qemu-ios](https://github.com/devos50/qemu-ios).
-- This is currently the latest branch.
-The springboard branch has been merged.
-- This project is NOT official in any way, shape or form...
-If it wasn't insanely obvious already.
 # iOS 6 Simulator

-iOS 6 Simulator is a work-in-progress recreation of iOS 6 in the Unity Engine.
+The iOS 6 Simulator is a work-in-progress recreation of Apple's iOS 6 in the Unity Engine.
 [You can see the current progress here](https://github.com/orgs/OSSimulation/projects/1).

+> [!IMPORTANT]
+> **THIS IS NOT AN EMULATOR AND DOES NOT RUN IPAs!** For an actual iOS emulator, see [TouchHLE](https://github.com/touchHLE/touchHLE) or [qemu-ios](https://github.com/devos50/qemu-ios).

-### Keybinds
+## Keybinds

 - Backspace - Sleep/Wake Button
 - Spacebar - Home Button
 - Minus - Volume Down
 - Plus - Volume Up
-- Backtick - Ring/Silent Button
+- Backtick (`) - Ring/Silent Button

+> [!NOTE]
+> Keybinds will be replaced by AssistiveTouch.
+However, a non-conflicting set of keybinds will eventually be available as an option in the Settings app once it has been developed.

 ## Authors

 - [@Tailspin96](https://github.com/tailspin96)
 - [@Tamasina07](https://github.com/tamasina07)

 ## Build Info

 This project uses Unity version 2021.3.45f2.
-You also need Windows, macOS and Linux build support installed in order for the project to build properly.
+You also need Windows, macOS, and Linux build support installed in order for the project to build properly.

 ### Supported Operating Systems

 - Windows 7 Service Pack 1 - Windows 11 (x86, x86-64)
 - Mac OS X High Sierra 10.13 - macOS Tahoe (x86-64, aarch64)
-- Linux (x86-64 only, Tested on Linux Mint 22 and Debian 13, YMMV.)
+- Linux (x86-64 only, tested on Linux Mint 22 and Debian 13, YMMV.)

 Anything not listed is not supported at the moment.
-Proper iOS and Android support will come eventually. eta wen???? eta someday...
+Proper iOS and Android support will come eventually.
+ETA when????
+ETA someday...

+## Notes

+- This is currently the latest branch.
+The SpringBoard branch has been merged.
+- This project is NOT official in any way, shape, or form...
+If it wasn't insanely obvious already.